jhickner/hobbes/README.md

 ### Thanks

-Hobbes is a very small wrapper around the excellent [hfsevents](https://github.com/luite/hfsevents) haskell library by Luite Stegeman.
+Hobbes is a very small wrapper around fsnotify.